Vienna in summer. Oh, how we loved you, Vienna. If you’re planning a weekend in Vienna, trust me, you’re going to love it.

 THAT cathedral.
 Take a tour, have a coffee in the square or simply admire it from the outside.
 It’s a gorgeous slice of architecture.

 2. Go jump in the water!

 Oh my gosh.
 Definitely my favourite thing we did.
 On a sunny day the Alte Donau is everything you need.
-Head just outside the city centre and there are several swimming spots where you can bask in the sun riverside and soak up the nature.
+In summer, head just outside Vienna’s city centre and there are several swimming spots where you can bask in the sun riverside and soak up the nature.

 This food market has existed since the 16th century and is a great spot for wandering, picking up some souvenirs or tasting local produce.
 There are restaurants and bars throughout for you to stop in.
 We had lunch in Neni and I can highly recommend it!

 5. Do a behind the scenes tour or get tickets for the Vienna State Opera.